 If you have ever wondered what people mean when they say wine is full-bodied or tannic, then this basic wine guide is the appropriate blog for you.
-Over the next reading, I’ll introduce you to some of the basic terms that wine professionals used to discuss wine.
-After you’ve read this episode, I recommended that you check out some of our other resources on ourvineyardcottage.com and continue to learn about wine and enjoy it.
+Over the next reading, I’ll introduce you to some of the basic terms that wine professionals use to discuss wine.
+After you’ve read this episode, I recommend that you check out some of our other resources on ourvineyardcottage.com and continue to learn about wine and enjoy it.
 Many of us drink wine daily, whether it’s to celebrate special occasions or when we gather with friends or enhance a meal.
-Despite this, the wine remains a somewhat intimidating topic.
-So if you’ve ever walked into a wine store and felt completely intimidated by the choices or if you’ve ever picked wine simply because you like the label, this wine blog is for you.
+Despite this, wine remains a somewhat intimidating topic.
+So if you’ve ever walked into a wine store and felt completely intimidated by the choices, or if you’ve ever picked wine simply because you like the label, this wine blog is for you.

 What Will You Learn In This Basic Wine Guide?